Advanced Contraction Timer

 End Contraction

-1. Click the "Start Contraction" baby footprint when you feel a contraction begin.
+1. Click "Start Contraction" when you feel a contraction begin.

-4. Click "Reset" to clear the current session and start over.
+4. Click "Reset" to clear the current session.

 Why Track Contractions?